How to Recover Data from a BitLocker-Encrypted External Hard Drive?

 Step 2: Select the drive to Scan

-1. Please select the hard drive where you accidentally delete or lose the BitLocker encrypted partition, then click "Scan" button to find all BitLocker encrypted partitions on the device.
+1. Select the hard drive where you delete or lost the BitLocker encrypted partition, then click "Scan" to locate all BitLocker partitions on the device.

 select disk to scan bitlocker partition